-The stories of Brazil and its cuisine are heavily influenced by Portuguese colonization of the 16th century, slaves imported from Africa and indigenous peoples.
+The stories of Brazil and its cuisine are heavily influenced by Portuguese colonization of the 16th century, slaves brought from Africa and Indigenous peoples.

-The settlers brought their culture but also their gastronomy, their influences continue to permeate current Brazilian cuisine.
-Slaves taken from Africa to work in the sugar plantations also left their mark, influencing even the names of Brazilian dishes.
-In the same way, the native legacy remains important today, in particular with the contribution of cassava flour, a basic ingredient in the cuisine of Nordeste and Amazon.
+The settlers´ culture and traditions mixed with indigenous Brazilian culture to bring about the melting pot we see today.
+A considerable cultural contribution was their gastronomy; it is plain to see that different influences continue to permeate current Brazilian cuisine today.
+Slaves taken from Africa to work in the sugar plantations left their mark, influencing the names of many Brazilian dishes.
+In the same way, the native Indigenous legacy remains important, in particular with the contribution of cassava flour, a staple ingredient in the cuisine of Nordeste and Amazon.

 Colonial cuisine with Portuguese and African influences

 The names of Brazilian dishes usually consist of a mixture of Portuguese and African terms.
 The colonial past of the country has largely marked the Brazilian culinary art.
 The incoming Portuguese settlers adapted the recipes of their country with local ingredients.